-Back to Contents rage Back to Contents Page Introduction to the Motor Vehicle Industry & Technologies 4 Edinburgh College accredited units SENIOR PHASE PUPILSIntroduction to Motor Vehicle Industry & Technologies provides a hands-on practical learning experience and is ideal for young people who are interested in a career in the automotive industry.
+Back to Conten ts Page Back to Contents Page Introduction to the Motor Vehicle Industry & Technologies 4 Edinburgh College Accredited Units SENIOR PHASE PUPILS Introduction to Motor Vehicle Industry & Technologies provides a hands-on practical learning experience and is ideal for young people who are interested in a career in the automotive industry.
 The course is delivered in our specialist Automotive workshops and units have been developed to include the latest electric & hybrid vehicle technologies which are in demand by employers.
 Pupils will study Certificated Edinburgh College units and will undertake an exciting automotive project which will enable them to apply the skills and knowledge they have learned.
 Successful completion of this course will guarantee progression to a full-time course in this discipline.
-Health & Safety in the Automotive Industry Braking Systems Electric & Hybrid Vehicle Technology Engine Components and Operation Reducing the Effects of Vehicles on the Environment Service & Repair Introduction to chassis & drive trains There are no formal entry requirements.
-However, due to the high demand for places, interested applicants will be required to attend a mandatory campus based course information session before an application can be submitted.
+Health & Safety in the Automotive Industry Braking Systems •Electric & Hybrid Vehicle Technology •Engine Components and Operation •Reducing the Effects of Vehicles on the Environment •Service & Repair •Introduction to chassis & drive trains There are no formal entry requirements.
+However, due to the high demand for places, interested pupils will be required to attend a mandatory campus based course information session before an application can be submitted.
 Dates will be notified in advance.
-On successful completion of this programme pupils can apply for IMI Level 1 Certificate in Transport Maintenance .
-The skills and knowledge gained in the SCP programme may also support application to National 5 Engineering Skills.
-Tuesday and Thursday afternoons 1 Year Midlothian Campus or Sighthill Campus Personal Protective Equipment (PPE) is mandatory to participate in this course.
-The PPE cost of £25.00 must be met by school.
+On successful completion of this course, applicants can apply for IMI Level 1 Certificate in Transport Maintenance (Light Vehicle) Apprenticeship Opportunities Tuesday and Thursday Afternoons 1 Year Midlothian Campus £30 Future Skills : Automotive Innovation 4 Edinburgh College accredited units This course will be spread over three disciplines: Body repair, Light vehicle, and Paint repair.
+Students will be divided into three groups who will rotate between each discipline every 7-9 weeks.
+Introduction to Health and Safety in the Automotive Industry Introduction to Engine Components and Operation Introduction to Chassis and Drive Trains Introduction to Electric and Hybrid Vehicle Technology Automotive Paint and Refinishing Automotive There are no formal entry requirements.
+However, due to the high demand for places, interested pupls will be required to attend a mandatory campus based course information session before an application can be submitted.
+Dates will be notified in advance.
+IMI Transport Maintenance - Light Vehicle Fast Track (SCQF Level 4) IMI Diploma in Light Vehicle Maintenance and Repair (SCQF Level 5) IMI Diploma in Accident Repair Body Principles (SCQF Level 5) IMI Diploma in Accident Repair Paint Principles (SCQF Level 5) Tuesday and Thursday afternoons 1 Year Sighthill Campus £30